Graph-based Deep Learning for Communication Networks: A Survey: Introduction

-To the best of the authors' knowledge, this paper presents the first literature survey of graph-based deep learning studies for problems in communication networks, covering a total of 81 papers ranging from 2016 to 2021.
+To the best of the authors' knowledge, this paper presents the first literature survey of graph-based deep learning studies for problems in communication networks, covering a total of 81 papers ranging from 2016 to 2021 and involving both wired and wireless scenarios.
+Compared to a recent similar survey~\cite{he2021overview} which only covers the applications of GNNs in wireless networks, our survey has a broader coverage and contains almost all the surveyed studies from~\cite{he2021overview}.
 The scope of communication networks used in this survey is broad, thus the surveyed papers are selected from a wide range of journals and conferences.
 Because it is still a very rapidly developing research topic of applying graph-based deep learning methods, we also include preprints that have not yet gone through the traditional peer review process (e.g., arXiv papers) to present the latest progress.

 The surveyed papers are classified into three major scenarios, as organized in Figure~\ref{fig:fig1}.
 Some of the common problems are discussed in two or three scenarios, e.g., network modeling, routing, traffic prediction.
 The other problems are only mentioned in one of these scenarios.
-This kind of organization is not exclusive, because the idea of software-defined networking can be applied for both the wireless and wired networks.
+This kind of organization is not exclusive, because the idea of SDN can be applied for both the wireless and wired networks.
 Graph-based deep learning is being frequently used in the assumption of future softwarized networks, without a strict constraint about which type of substrate network is being used.
-By taking the software-defined networking scenario as a separate section, the relevant discussion would be inspiring for both the future work in the wireless and wired scenarios.
+By taking the SDN scenario as a separate section, the relevant discussion would be inspiring for both the future work in the wireless and wired scenarios.

-In this survey, the problem to solve, the graph-based solution and the specific GNN used in each study are identified and summarized.
-We also try to give the future directions of applying GNNs in communication networks.
+In this survey, the problems to solve, the graph-based solutions and the specific GNN models used in each study are identified and summarized.
+We also attempt to point out the future directions of applying GNNs in communication networks.
 Our aim is to provide an up-to-date summary of related work and a useful starting point for new researchers interested in related topics.
 In addition to this paper, we have also created an open GitHub repository~\footnote{\url{https://github.com/jwwthu/GNN-Communication-Networks}} to update new papers continuously.

 Our contributions are summarized as follows:

 1) \textit{Comprehensive Review}: We present the up-to-date comprehensive review of graph-based deep learning solutions for problems in various types of communication networks, in the past six years (2016-2021).